yliu634/spotdb/doc/index.md

 ## Slice

-The return value of the `it->key()` and `it->value()` calls above are instances of the `leveldb::Slice` type.
+The return value of the `it->key()` and `it->value()` calls above are instances of the `spotkv::Slice` type.
 Slice is a simple structure that contains a length and a pointer to an external byte array.
 Returning a Slice is a cheaper alternative to returning a `std::string` since we do not need to copy potentially large keys and values.
 In addition, leveldb methods do not return